ManMetGames/ProgrammingEssentials/docs/Lessons/methods.md

 Methods like `draw` and `setup` are special cases, where Processing will actively call them for us, but that doesn’t mean we can’t create methods of our own.
 We could, for example, bundle up all of the code related to drawing the snake in our snake game, and have only a single line of code in the draw method to handle this.<br>

-Back in your snake project, bundle up the setup lines of code into a setup method, and the drawing code into a draw method.
+**Back in your snake project**, bundle up the setup lines of code into a setup method, and the drawing code into a draw method.
 Your code should look something like this:

 {% highlight java %}
 int size = 40;